 The Buzzer was first reported as early as 1976, and as late as 1982.
 Prior to 1990, its channel marker was a short, high pitched tone emitted every two seconds.
 Prior to September 2010, The Buzzer was transmitted from Povarovo near Moscow (unit #143), and carried the callsign "UZB-76".
-Prior to June 6th, 2010, The Buzzer signal was continuous in the last minute of each hour.
+Prior to April 14th, 2009, The Buzzer signal was continuous in the last minute of each hour.
 In September 2010, the transmitter was moved to present location, and its activity has significantly increased, due to much larger area to be covered (new Western Military District; The Buzzer formerly served the Moscow Military District) - some facts and faces about The Buzzer site move can be found here (in Russian).